vistalab-technion/cs236781/_assignments/01-hpc-servers.md

 files that you can specify.
 Additionally, it can notify you by email when the job starts and finishes.

-Running jobs with `sbatch` is useful for long-running processes such as training models.
+Running jobs with `sbatch` is useful for long-running processes such as training models or running experiments.
 While the job is running, it's not connected to any specific shell session and thus it keeps running if you log out of the machine.
 To view output from a batch job, you'll need to read it from the file it writes to.

 To use `sbatch`, you need to create a script for it to run.
 It can be any script with a valid shebang line (`#!`) at the top, e.g. a bash script or a python